What's at stake at COP26? | DW | 18.10.2021

 Beyond that, there are technical details from the Paris Agreement that still need to be ironed out before it properly comes into effect.
 This includes rules around a global carbon market — the way countries trade emissions across borders and "offset" them by investing in projects that reduce pollution — and also the way countries should formally report cuts to their emissions.

-Climate summits have so far failed to hold countries accountable but COP26 could be a chance to bridge some trust, said Basin from the CEEW.
+Climate summits have so far failed to hold countries accountable, but COP26 could be a chance to bridge some trust, said Bhasin from the CEEW.
 "This is what we have and so we have to find a way of making it work."

+Correction, October 18, 2021: A previous version of this article misspelled Shikha Bhasin's name.
+We apologize for the error.

 -